GenomicsAotearoa/shell-for-bioinformatics/docs/puzzles.md

 - - -

-??? question "Counting Disease Carriers (cdcr)"
+??? clipboard-question "Counting Disease Carriers (cdcr)"

     To model the Hardy-Weinberg principle, assume that we have a population of $N$ diploid individuals.
 If an allele is in genetic equilibrium, then because mating is random, we may view the 2$N$ chromosomes as receiving their alleles uniformly.
 In other words, if there are m dominant alleles, then the probability of a selected chromosome exhibiting the dominant allele is simply $p=m/2N$